xxsc0529/genai-toolbox/docs/en/resources/sources/cloud-sql-pg.md

 ### Database User

-Current, this source only uses standard authentication.
-You will need to [create a PostreSQL user][cloud-sql-users] to login to the database with.
+Currently, this source only uses standard authentication.
+You will need to [create a PostgreSQL user][cloud-sql-users] to login to the database with.

 [cloud-sql-users]: https://cloud.google.com/sql/docs/postgres/create-manage-users